LieberInstitute/jhpce_module_source/stalign/1.0.1/README.md

 #   Install STalign and its dependencies, then add some libraries I use
 conda activate ./stalign_env
-pip install --upgrade "git+https://github.com/JEFworks-Lab/STalign.git" pip install session_info pyhere openpyxl conda deactivate
+pip install --upgrade "git+https://github.com/JEFworks-Lab/STalign.git" pip install session_info pyhere openpyxl tables conda deactivate

 #   Also directly clone the repo, since sometimes the user is expected to